-IB Exam Scholarship Application Navajo Preparatory School will be in the third year of offering the Diploma Programme to all students.
-Current juniors are ready to complete year one of the Diploma Programme and will be scheduled to take the IB Exams in the spring of 2017.
+IB Exam Scholarship 2017-18 Navajo Preparatory School is in the third year, and moving into its fourth year of offering the Diploma Programme to all students.
+Current seniors have started year two of the Diploma Programme and will be scheduled to take the IB Exams in the Spring of 2018.
 The IB Exams are a financial commitment understood by both students and

 their parents/guardians, these exams can get costly to families.
 As a result, Navajo Preparatory School is pleased to offer an IB Exam Fee Scholarship to both IB Certificate and full Diploma candidates.
-This scholarship will go exclusively toward the IB Exam fee of $116 that is due in November of 2016.
+This scholarship will go exclusively toward the IB Exam fee of $119 that is due October 27, 2017.